Get an annual AARP membership for only $9. Offer ends 12/11.

 Increases in Life Expectancy

-The data shows us that as technology improves, and advancements in medicine and medical procedures improve, the life expectancy of both men and women expands.
+The data shows us that as technology improves, and advancements in medicine and medical procedures improve, the life expectancy of both men and women increases.

 Expansion of Resources